Our visit to Ronda, a unique town in the south of Spain

 El Puente Nuevo

-Pedro Jimenez, Ronda’s famous bullfighter broke away from that time bullfighting style on horseback.
+Pedro Romero, Ronda’s famous bullfighter, broke away from that time bullfighting style on horseback.
 This happened in the 18th century and up till today this new type of confronting the bull on foot is used in traditional corridas.

 There are so many interesting things to visit that I will list a few more.

-The museum at the bullring will give you insight in its history
+The museum at the bullring will give you insight into its history

 The Mondragon Palace.
-It was built in 1314 and Queen Isabella and King Ferdinand used it as their residence when visiting Ronda.
-Nowadays it is the Ronda Municipal Museum where you will find a permanent collection on the history of the village.
+They built it in 1314 and Queen Isabella and King Ferdinand used it as their residence when visiting Ronda.
+Nowadays it is the Ronda Municipal Museum, where you will find a permanent collection of the history of the village.
 You should visit the palace gardens as they will give you a beautiful view of the old town.

-Do explore this lovely place.
-It will give you memories which will last a lifetime.
+Explore this lovely place.
+It will give you memories that will last a lifetime.
 On returning home that evening, after having taken a different route home through the mountains, we felt tired but content and Michael absolutely loved his first visit to Ronda.